 - This event has passed.

 This particular version of Round Robin with a run time of three weeks is built with the holidays in mind.
 It is designed to offer writers a separate space of reflection, alongside of holiday immersion.
-Like the traditional eight-week version of the class, the Holiday Round Robin is structured around a carefully facilitated exchange of daily emailed writings based on prompts provided by the facilitator and the participants.
+Like the traditional eight-week version of the class, the Holiday Round Robin is structured according to a daily exchange of writings emailed to writing partners, who are assigned weekly.
 Partners offer brief written feedback on one another’s work.
 The writings are based on daily prompts provided by the facilitator.

 You might cover some basic elements of craft in your daily exchanges, but the central focus will be finding the inspiration, motivation, and self-discipline to keep writing and generating raw material that you may eventually choose to rewrite, revise, polish, and publish.
 The class will involve learning to recognize and appreciate the strength of your natural voice before you have a chance to snuff it out by editing your work too hastily.